 Disadvantages of allowing pets:

-- Property damage: even if the tenant moves in with his own furniture, there are still plenty of things a pet can destroy in the apartment that belong to you.
-We are talking about scratched-up doors, torn wallpaper, urine-saturated floor boards – the repairs can be costly.
+- Property damage: even if the tenant moves in with his own furniture, there are still plenty of things a pet can destroy in the apartment that belongs to you.
+We are talking about scratched-up doors, torn wallpaper, urine-saturated floorboards – the repairs can be costly.